HSISeg/HSISeg/README.md

-To run it create a virtualenv with python 3 and activate it run pip3 install -r requirement.txt run python3 manage.py migrate
+To run it create a virtualenv with python 3 and activate it.
+Run pip3 install -r requirement.txt
+run python3 manage.py migrate
 Now open the following files
 1) algo/algo_default_params.py comment line 1-6 and uncomment line 7-11